 The most important thing to remember when compiling any cold season Europe packing list is that winter means very different things in various destinations.
 There may be surprisingly warm weather on a weekend in Rome, but at the same time temperatures could be below freezing in Denmark.

 If you’ve only planned a weekend in Hallstatt, for example, then you definitely want warm clothes.
-But, if you’re heading off to Portugal for your winter trip, the country has milder weather so you may get away with some lighter layers.
+But, if you’re heading off to the Greek Islands for your winter trip, the country has milder weather so you may get away with some lighter layers.

 Europe winter fashion

 European fashion is unique from American fashion in many ways.
 Most prominently for the more ‘dressed up’ look that most Europeans opt for.
 While American fashion is often more laid back and comfy, this very casual look is not often seen in Europe.
 Winter clothing in Europe should be comfortable, but should still look classy and stylish.